g-mcb/voltage./readme.md

 ### Contributing:

-If you have any suggestions for improvements or would like to contribute to this template, feel free to submit a pull request or open an issue.
+If you have any suggestions for improvements or would like to contribute and add games (or a proxy??),

 ### License:

 This project is licensed under the [MIT License](LICENSE).

-### Disclaimer:

-do not remove the "a site by parcoil network" text at the bottom of the site, as doing so violates our Terms of Service.

----

-Feel free to modify this README according to your specific requirements.
-If you have any further questions or need assistance, don't hesitate to reach out.
-Happy coding!